The off-boarding process is as important as your onboarding process.

 We all know about the boomerang effect.
 It involves employees who leave the job but eventually return to work for you.

-When an employee leaves your organization, assuming they did so on good terms, you can always count on them to come back to mentor or help your current employees.
+When an employee leaves your organisation, assuming they did so on good terms, you can always count on them to come back to mentor or help your current employees.

 Of all the steps, this one is the most important because after doing this, you won’t forget any of the other steps in the process.